sebastian-pietrykowski/Huffman-coding/README.md

     - saves decompressed text to a text file.

 ## Results
 For test purposes, I used a book called "Pan Tadeusz" containing 436 491 characters.
 The text file weighted 483 KB.
-With my program, I maneged to reduce it to a combined weight of 282 KB with the compressed text file weighting 278 KB and the Huffman tree file - 4 KB, respectively.
+With my program, I managed to reduce it to a combined weight of 282 KB with the compressed text file weighting 278 KB and the Huffman tree file - 4 KB, respectively.
 The size was cut down by nearly 41,6%.